ahadik/git_mover/README.md

 # GitMover
 A Python script to migrate milestones, labels, and issues between repositories.

+**CAUTION!
+It seems that the script only moves 30 issues at a time.
+Check and fix before using if necessary.**

 There was once no easy way to migrate your team's collaborative work (Milestones, Labels, Issues) to another repository.
 This was especially thorny for teams moving a project into GitHub Enterprise, or open sourcing an existing project by moving it out of GitHub Enterprise.
 This is a tool to help that process.

 ## Dependencies